Skip to Content

 The system implements several strategies to ensure optimal performance:

-Request Deduplication - TanStack Query automatically deduplicates simultaneous requests for the same data, reducing unnecessary blockchain queries.
+• Request deduplication – TanStack Query automatically deduplicates simultaneous token-status requests for the same key, reducing unnecessary API calls.

 Development Workflow